mnm-team/tamarin-ikev2/README.md

 ## Environment

-The code ran in an environment with 40 CPUs cores, 180 GB RAM and with standard Ubuntu.
+The code ran in an virtual environment with 40 vCPUs cores, 180 GB RAM and with standard Ubuntu.
 It took about 30 mins to complete.

 Smaller setups may also work.